dfontana/Cryptical/README.md

 - Test cases.

 Simulation:
-- Rename "plot" to "computation" -> makes more sense.
-- Finish filling in "Inference" for MACD.
-- Make bollinger conform to the "Computation" interface
 - Integrate fees into the simulation code (Meaning each exchange client will need to provide their fees, and trades should store the fee they incur)

 Automation: